torvalds/linux/Documentation/locking/preempt-locking.rst

 A preemptible kernel creates new locking issues.
 The issues are the same as those under SMP: concurrency and reentrancy.
-Thankfully, the Linux preemptible kernel model leverages existing SMP locking mechanisms.
+Thankfully, the GNU/Linux preemptible kernel model leverages existing SMP locking mechanisms.
 Thus, the kernel requires explicit additional locking for very few additional situations.